NiccoloAbate/EndlessRunner/README.md

 Track 1 was originally made for Niccolo's Rocket Patrol Mod, but edited and ported for this project, originally as a test track, but now included for some extra diversity of tracks. (https://github.com/NiccoloAbate/RocketPatrolMod)

+After added several more tracks the load time increased a lot.
+1 Track is too long and could be reduced, plus we would want background loading, but no time for that.

 Lots of other fun improvements and inclusion we all wish we could have made! :)